It’s time for steady decision-making and lots of repetition

 At the end of the day, your employees are all human beings who seek security even before fulfillment.

-Especially in an all-encompassing crisis like this one, we’re drowning in a gusher of news updates, , and projections.
+Especially in an all-encompassing crisis like this one, we’re drowning in a gusher of news updates, data visualizations, and projections.
 Certainly factual data is much needed.
-In the coming days, we need ever-better data and timely analysis, but as humans, we tend to over-consume real-time reports and until we’re at a breaking point.
+In the coming days, we need ever-better data and timely analysis, but as humans, we tend to over-consume real-time reports and neglect our emotional state until we’re at a breaking point.

 Your employees are looking for leadership, reassurance, and guidance from you on how you’re going to handle sick leave, working from home, childcare — and even whether they will still have jobs next week.